 Plant Health Care (PHC)

-Cole Landscaping and Irrigation, Inc’s, Plant Health Care program works to enhance the beauty of your trees and shrubs by protecting their overall health from invading vectors, including insects and diseases.
+Cole Landscaping, Inc’s.
+Plant Health Care program works to enhance the beauty of your trees and shrubs by protecting their overall health from invading vectors, including insects and diseases.

 We use a systematic IPM approach to help maintain your total outdoor landscape investment.
 Within this program there are seven visits that are scheduled on a monthly to bi-monthly basis.
 During each visit, your technician is focused on targeting a specific pest or fertility issue that may be prevalent during that time of year.

 Our Seven PHC Treatments